Melkor333/oily-ci/README.md

 TODOS to make this actually usable
-- make it composable.
+- Make it composable.
 Inheritance, of tasks, etc.
-- make if configurable (e.g. not depend on podman)
+- Make if configurable (e.g. not depend on podman)
 - Security and stuff
-- make it "interactable". e.g. outputs like Artifacts, listen to webhooks, download a repo, etc.
+- Make it "interactable". e.g. outputs like Artifacts, listen to webhooks, download a repo, etc.
+- Write the actual engine in Go or so and just "shell out" to ysh for parsing/evaluating the configuration